hiitsmatan/ansible-role-install-kube/README.md

-Ansible Role: kube_install
+Ansible Role: install-kube
 =========

-Ansible Role for preparing and installing kubernetes on multiple machines using Ansible
+Ansible Role for preparing and installing kubernetes on multiple machines using Ansible.

 Requirements
 ------------
-No special requirements; note that this role requires root access, so either run it in a playbook with a global become: yes, or invoke the taks in your playbook like:
+No special requirements; note that this role requires root access, so either run it in a playbook with a global become: yes, or invoke the tasks in your playbook like:
 ```
 - hosts: servers
   tasks:
     - name: install-kube
       import_role:
-        name: kube_install
+        name: ansible-role-install-kube
       become: yes
 ```
 installing